-Bingo Caller Pro for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Bingo Caller Pro for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

-Bingo Caller Pro for Windows (two versions) are compatible with Win 7.
+Bingo Caller Pro for Windows is compatible with Win 7, Win 8, and Win 10.

-If you use a Mac running Lion (10.7.xx) or Mountain Lion (10.8.xx) and prefer that numbers be called in another language, you might want to try a voice in that language.
+If you use a Mac running Snow Leopard (10.6.xx) or higher and prefer that numbers be called in another language, you might want to try a voice in that language.
 For example, you could go to System Preferences > Speech > Text to Speech > System Voice > Customize, download Javier (Spanish - Mexico) and select that system voice to hear called numbers in Spanish.
 New voices are free.

-When you open Bingo Caller Pro, you see the window below which is suitable for a display with 800 x 600 pixel resolution.
-Bingo Caller Pro can be used with a projector and an audio system for a large gathering or just used on a Mac or Win 7 computer for personal use.
-Although Bingo Caller Pro can be used on a Mac with OS 10.4 or later, the voices included with Leopard and later are much better.
+When you open Bingo Caller Pro, you see the window below.
+Bingo Caller Pro can be used with a projector and an audio system for a large gathering or just used on a Mac or Windows computer for personal use.

 Flash Board: The Flash Board displays the full range of 75 numbers in the appropriate rows of B through O with 15 numbers each.
 Until called, the numbers are displayed as large gray dots.
 After a number is called, the dot turns into a bolded and colored number.
 Below, you see the Flash Board with no numbers called; blue font color has been selected.